 Step 1.
 Right-click on the file or folder and select "Properties."

 Step 2.
-Open the "Properties" window, switch to the "Sharing" tab, and click on "Advanced Sharing."
+To access the advanced sharing options, open the "Properties" window, switch to the "Sharing" tab, and click on "Advanced Sharing."

 2. Changing Share Permissions: